Make a Buck

 What You Do:

 - Players pick up their cards and keep them private so no other players can see what they are holding.
-They add up the sum of their cards.
-If it is not $1.00, keep playing.

 - Each player should take a turn drawing a card from the deck in the center of the table, and discarding one of their cards face up in a discard pile.